robcarver17/pysystemtrade/docs/userguide.md

         return forecast_scalar
 ```

 Every rule variation for every instrument has a different scalar (or at least the potential to have one - in practice in the default config they would have the same across all instruments).
 So we store the results in a nested dict.
-The top level dict should always be organised by instrument_code, otherwise the cache aware code in the system object won't work properly.
+The top level dict should always be organised by `instrument_code`, otherwise the cache aware code in the system object won't work properly.

-Again if a calculation function (like _get_forecast_scalar) needs the current stage object (self) then we pass it in renaming it as this_stage.
+Again if a calculation function (like `_get_forecast_scalar`) needs the current stage object (`self`) then we pass it in renaming it as `this_stage`.

-For reference here is `calc_or_cache_nested`.
+For reference here is [`calc_or_cache_nested`](/systems/basesystem.py).
 Notice that in the example above keyname is the rule_variation_name and the current stage (self) is the only *arg.

 ```python
     def calc_or_cache_nested(self, itemname, instrument_code, keyname, func, *args, **kwargs):